xwenn/Project8_TrainlyIO/README.md

 ## Video

 You can see the video about how to start the program at the website:

 A "demo" video showing input/output examples of tasks at the websit:

 ## Functionalities

+Trainly.io aims to be the best source for higher education instruction and course management on the web.
+As development of Trainly.io continues, our goal is to structure the Trainly.io App Store as a collaborative and interactive hub for universities and their faculty, empowering organizations to work with their teaching staff to provide students with a centralized resource for all their online educational needs.

+Faculty will be able to list courses available for registration, release course materials, and track student progress and competencies.
+Using faculty email addresses, faculty will also be able to search for their own courses, those being taught by their colleagues, and view enrollment statistics for each course.

+Students will be able to register for courses, track the completion of course materials, and post questions about course materials, either publicly to their class, or privately to course faculty.
+Students can also view their course and account histories, allowing them to keep track of their tuition costs, completed and ongoing courses, and courses they are interested in taking.

+The creation of Trainly.io is a response to the stated needs of students and universities for more functional, elegant and flexible educational software than is currently available.

+Trainly.io utilizes a MySQL-based Relational Database Management System (RDBMS).
+This decision was made because of the flexibility of MySQL to interface with Web applications and to more readily integrate into existing systems.